JipengYan1995/SRUSSoftware/README.md

 # SRUS Software Version 2.3
 ### If you watch this repository, you can be notified of updates.
-### It is suggested to download the software through from the releases that are at the right hand.
+###  "ULIS_SRUS2.3_non_parallel_version" version is the same as "ULIS_SRUS2.3" except that parallel calculations are not used in motion correction.

 ## Interface